Non-negatively curved GKM orbifolds: Preliminaries

 We consider an action of a torus on a compact, orientable orbifold $O$, in the sense of \cite[Definition 2.10]{GGKRW}.
 In \cite{GGKRW} it is shown that orbits, as well as components of fixed point sets $O^H$, where $H\subset T$ is a connected Lie subgroup, are strong suborbifolds of $O$.
 Moreover, for any $p\in O$, with good local chart $\pi:(\tilde U_p,\Gamma_p)\to U_p$ there is an extension $\tilde T_p$ of $T_p$ by $\Gamma_p$, acting on $\tilde U_p$.
 The $\tilde T_p$-action fixes the single point $\tilde p$ in the preimage $\pi^{-1}(p)$.
 We thus obtain a well-defined isotropy representation of $\tilde T_p$ on $T_p\tilde U_p$.
 Its restriction to the identity component $\tilde T_p^o$ of $\tilde T_p$ has well-defined weights \(\alpha\), which we consider, via the projection $\tilde T_p^o\to T_p$, as elements in $\mathfrak t_p^*/\{\pm 1\}$.

 With this definition of weights, Definition \ref{defn:gkm} applies to torus actions on orbifolds equally well, and we can speak about torus actions on orbifolds of type GKM$_k$.
+This leads to the following definition.

+\begin{definition} An action of a compact torus $T$ on a smooth, compact, orientable orbifold $O$ is \emph{of type GKM$_k$} (simply \emph{GKM} for $k=2$) if $H^{odd}(O)=0$, the fixed point set is finite, and for every fixed point any $k$ weights of the isotropy representation are linearly independent. \end{definition}

 To any such action we can associate an $n$-valent graph $\Gamma$ as in the case of manifolds, because any non-trivial torus action on a two-dimensional compact, orientable orbifold with a fixed point has exactly two fixed points, see \cite[Lemma 3.9]{GGKRW}.
 For the labelling, we rescale the weights as follows: for a weight $\alpha$ at a fixed point $p$, the intersection of \(\R \alpha\) with the integer lattice in \({\mathfrak t}^*\) is isomorphic to \(\mathbb{Z}\).
 We let \(\alpha'\) be a generator of this group, and \(k\) be the number of components of the principal isotropy group of the \(T\)-action on the \(2\)-sphere to which the weight space of \(\alpha\) is tangent.
 We define \(\beta=k\alpha'\).

 We remark that the factor $k$ is irrelevant for what follows: we include it in order for the GKM graph to encode the full isotropy groups.
 Considering $\beta$ as a homomorphism $T\to S^1$, its kernel is precisely the principal isotropy group of the corresponding $2$-sphere.